bkulyk/flip-flop/README.md

 ### Adding Custom Adapters

-Custom adapters can be added by creating a new adapter class, and then setting the adapture when configuring the FlipFlop.
+Custom adapters can be added by creating a new adapter class, and then setting the adapter when configuring the FlipFlop.
 See the "Configure" for an example.

 Contributing to FlipFlop
 ------------------------